Website Ranking Issues: What’s Holding Your Site Back

 That’s how you will learn exactly what type of content to write or how to structurize your website.

 Understanding user search intent can help ensure that visitors turn into leads and leads turn into customers.
+This understanding is crucial as it can significantly influence your search rankings.

 Duplicate and Thin Content